bshongwe/dev-sec-ops-project/README.md

 ## Overview 📄

 This project showcases a complete DevSecOps implementation using a Spring Boot application as the foundation.
-It integrates security scanning, code quality analysis, and automated deployment through a robust CI/CD pipeline that emphasizes security at every stage.
+It integrates security scanning, code quality analysis, and automated deployment through a robust CI/CD pipeline that emphasizes     participant Ctrl as 🎮 Controllerecurity at every stage.

 ## Application Details 📱